Keyur1284/Keyur1284/README.md

 ## 🔭 What I'm Working On

-I'm currently a Btech pre final year student, focusing on projects related to DSA, CP, and WebDev.
+I'm currently a Btech final year student, focusing on projects related to DSA, CP, and WebDev.

 ## 🌱 What I'm Learning